Alfie Agnew: Musical career

 Agnew began playing in bands at about the age of 11.
 His first band was called the Attack, where he played drums and wrote all their lyrics and music.
 He started Almost 21 in his first year of high school with Jay McCarty on vocals, himself on guitar and vocals, Hal Hughes on guitar, Tom Hughes on bass guitar, and John Knight on drums.
 Almost 21 released a demo as a 7" vinyl on Gummopunx.

 When Agnew was about 15, his band Almost 21 was breaking up, while D.I. was going through line-up changes.
 Agnew, John Knight and John "Bosco" Calabro from Almost 21 joined D.I. in 1983, "Ancient Artifacts", "Horse Bites Dog Cries", Team Goon, and "Live at a Dive" were released while Agnew was in the band.

 Around 1986, the Adolescents began working on a return with the original line-up, but Frank Agnew left the project and Alfie Agnew replaced him.
 He played with the band for several months, recording guitars and backing vocals on the second Adolescents album, Brats in Battalions, before leaving to attend to university work.

 In 2012, John Knight, Bosco Calabro, Alfie Agnew, Jeff Milucky and Mark Tolbert recorded a number of Crash Kills Four and Almost 21 songs for a project called "A Raincoat, Shoes, and Pornographic Blues".
 The recording was originally released as a download, but Gummopunx later released a special 12" vinyl version that included three new songs.
 This line-up also played several shows in Southern California.
 Agnew and Sean Elliott also played with Rikk Agnew in the Detours, a band formed originally in the late '70s.

+In 2023, Agnew played guitar, with his brothers, on tour with the parody heavy metal band Mac Sabbath.

 Agnew's primary musical project since 2015 has been Professor and the Madman, which he formed with Elliott after they got back together for a reunion show with their cover band, The Critens.
 Rat Scabies of The Damned joined Professor in 2016 and as a trio they recorded their first two albums.
 The Damned's Paul Gray joined in 2017.
 Their first album as a quartet was Disintegrate Me, released in February 2018, and their first live appearance in August of that year.
 They released a live album, Live at the 100 Club, in January 2019.
 Their fourth studio album, Séance, was released in November 2020.